flynx/XMPGen/README.rst

                          (default: ROOT).

    Advanced options:
-     --rate-top-level    if set, do not rate top level previews.
+     --rate-top-level    if set, also rate top level previews.
      --search-input      if set, this will enable searching for input directories, otherwise ROOT/INPUT will be used
                          directly.
 NOTE: this will find all matching INPUT